Multi-Agent Corridor Generating Algorithm

+\paragraph{Passing through the Corridor} In the case where \evacuate was able to successfully create active plans, the next step involves assigning the agent $a$ with an active plan that moves it through the chosen corridor.
+Similar to how actions are added to agents in \evacuate, we only add an action to $a$'s active plan to move to a vertex $v$ if $v$ is not occupied in the future by any active plan.
+Otherwise, we append a wait action to $a$'s active plan until $v$ is free.
+We denote this procedure as \push.

+\paragraph{Temporary Targets} As described above, \evacuate may fail (return $False$) to evacuate a corridor $a.corridor$ if it cannot find an EP for some agent $a'$ who resides in the corridor.
+If this failure is not due to an active plan of some other agent, there is a risk of reaching a deadlock situation.
+To mitigate this to some extent, if the search for an EP fails but the corresponding search did not attempt to generate any vertex used by an active plan, then \evacuate also assigns a new, temporary target for $a$ to avoid deadlocks.
+In our implementation, the temporary target was the unoccupied non-SV, which is closest to $a$.
+When an agent reaches a temporary target, it is reassigned its original target.

-If the search was unsuccessful because it was blocked by an active plan of some agent, i.e. the vertices are blocked by future steps, \emph{FindEVs} halts and returns $False$.
-If the search was unsuccessful because it encountered unsolvable instance, where there is no possible routes to evacuate agents out of the corridor, \emph{FindEVs} sets a temporary goal for the agent $i$ to the closest unoccupied non-SV and returns $False$.
-This is done to escape an unsolvable instance for agent $i$ and to try to progress from a new vertex.
-An example of such instance and an illustration of how the temporary goal helps to resolve the instance is depicted in Fig. \ref{fig:cga_instance} (a).
-Here, agent $1$ has a goal vertex (orange square), but it is impossible to evacuate agents $2$ and $3$ out of the corridor, so the agent moves to the temporary goal vertex (Fig. \ref{fig:cga_instance} (b)-(e)).
-Next, \emph{FindEVs} builds the shortest path from every agent in $A_{in}$ to its corresponding found unoccupied vertex and returns $True$.
-Those paths are denoted as \emph{evacuation paths} (EVs).
-Examples of EVs are illustrated in Fig.~\ref{fig:cga_instance}(g) and Fig.~\ref{fig:cga_instance}(j).
+An example of such an unsolvable instance and how a temporary goal helps to resolve it is depicted in Fig. \ref{fig:cga_instance_temp_goal}.
+Here, agent $1$ has a goal vertex (orange square), but it is impossible to evacuate agents $2$ and $3$ out of the corridor, so the agent moves to the temporary goal vertex (Fig. \ref{fig:cga_instance_temp_goal} (a)-(d)).
+At this stage, we reach the same state as depicted in Fig.~\ref{fig:cga_instance_simple}, which \cgamapf can solve.